 We understand that you’ve not been at school for a while now and won’t have seen some of you friends for some time, but don’t worry, settling in at College will be well supported as we are experienced at that.
 Our International students travel long distance to a place where the people and environment is completely new.
 See how they felt about settling in by watching the above link.

 We also have a 360 tour of our College for you to have a look at and familiarise yourself with before you start –

-Our Health & Wellbeing Team have put together some useful information to help you keep active this summer.
+Our Health & Wellbeing Team have put together some useful information to help you keep active.